Student Resources

 Student Activities Center, Room 309 H

-For more information about the PEACC Center’s programs and events please call (502) 852-2663 or visit louisville.edu/peacc
+For more information about the PEACC Center’s programs and events please call (502) 852-2663 or visit louisville.edu/peacc.

-University Housing and Resident Experience
+University Housing and the Resident Experience

 More than a place to rest your head, UofL’s housing program offers a community-like atmosphere that supports students as they successfully transition from high school to college.
 It’s a place where everyone can belong and make life-long connections to their peers.
-Campus Housing promotes a safe, convenient, inclusive and healthy living-learning environment, providing opportunities that engage students, facilitate student and faculty connections and encourage student success.
+University Housing promotes a safe, convenient, inclusive and healthy living-learning environment, providing opportunities that engage students, facilitate student and faculty connections and encourage student success.

 Total facilities include 12 residence halls on Belknap Campus and three affiliated apartment properties bordering Belknap (please see First-Year Live-on Policy and Second-Year Residential Requirement).